 With the holidays around the corner, I wanted to pull together the best gluten free Thanksgiving side dish recipes for you to serve your family.
 All of these sides are easy to make and can be meal-prepped ahead, so you have less to do in the kitchen on the big day.

 Thanksgiving is one of my favorite holidays.
 Every year we would travel to our family's house up in Point Reyes and have a huge celebration.

 What Can Gluten Free People Eat On Thanksgiving?

 Gluten free people can eat all sorts of things for Thanksgiving.
 They need to avoid wheat, barley, and rye.
 There are also potential cross-contamination risks if you are eating away from home.
-I find it is always safest to bring several safe gluten free dishes if we are headed to family's homes.
+Bringing several safe gluten-free dishes is always safest if we are headed to family's homes.

-If you are still planning your Thanksgiving menu, don't forget to check out all of my delicious gluten free Thanksgiving recipes.
+If you are still planning your Thanksgiving menu, don't forget to check out my delicious gluten free Thanksgiving recipes.

 What Thanksgiving Day Sides Are Popular?

-This is a tough question to answer.
+This is a tricky question to answer.
 Many would say it is the stuffing, but others love the mashed potatoes or the sweet potato casserole.
 This Chunky Cranberry Sauce is also popular!

 How Many Side Dishes Should You Serve For Thanksgiving?

 The number of side dishes served depends on how many people will enjoy their Thanksgiving meal with you and how much your family likes leftovers.
-I usually serve stuffing, a green like Brussels sprouts, mashed potatoes, and sweet potatoes at our family meal.
+I usually serve stuff green like Brussels sprouts, mashed potatoes, and sweet potatoes at our family meal.